 Now here’s one that’s definitely less common than the other basic shapes.

-Some may consider this an antique piece but it’s actually still quite popular today even after 300 years.
+Some may consider this an antique style but it’s actually still quite popular today even after 300 years.

 Another classic which can be found in many luxurious homes, this style of sofa is actually starting to disappear in modern times.

-However, the wingback chair is still quite a popular item – in which IKEA even decided to create their own version, the Strandmon armchair.
+However, the wingback chair is still quite a popular item.
+IKEA even decided to create their own version, the Strandmon armchair.
 (Find our full review of the Strandmon here.)

-Another classic which we find tricky to slipcover, it is also gradually being phased out by the more squarish looking types of sofas or couches.
+Another classic which we find tricky to slipcover, the rollback is gradually being phased out by the more squarish-looking types of sofas or couches.